 It’s a sad, lonely existence only made slightly bearable by Blizzard’s terrific zones and music.
 But ultimately, it’s a game designed to soak up as many hours as possible to keep your subscription in the books.
 It’s not too bad when you have a full camp of monsters to farm, but when people are screaming in area chat about not having a single quest item drop in 45 minutes, it becomes a chore masquerading as paid-for entertainment.

 You can probably tell by now that I have a love-hate relationship with World of Warcraft no matter which version it is.
-But that brief attempt at leveling with friends and family served to remind me that
+But that brief attempt at leveling with friends and family served to remind me that World of Warcraft Classic just isn’t all that great without good company.
+Its convoluted mechanics often work against the players paying to keep it alive, and the burden of the grind is only made far more tolerable when you have a friend to take along for the ride.

 - World of Warcraft Classic: How to race to level 60 fast